cplett/cplett.github.io/page/xtb/4-frequencies.md

 {% include codecell.html content=struc_file_1 style="font-size:10px" %}
 </div>

 Another functionality of **xtb** is the Single-Point Hessian (SPH) approach.
 This allows to compute reasonable Hessians on arbitrary structures.
-It can be used to, **e.g.**, compute the thermocorrections of a DFT optimized structure to save the computational time of a rather expensive DFT Hessian.
-It can be used with the **--bhess** flag as explained in the [documentation](https://xtb-docs.readthedocs.io/en/latest/hessian.html#single-point-hessian-sph-calculations).
-Further information on this can be found in the [publication](https://pubs.acs.org/doi/10.1021/acs.jctc.0c01306).
+It can be used to, *e.g.*, compute the thermocorrections of a DFT optimized structure to save the computational time of a rather expensive DFT Hessian.
+To activate it, the `--bhess` flag is used as explained in the [documentation](https://xtb-docs.readthedocs.io/en/latest/hessian.html#single-point-hessian-sph-calculations).
+Further information on the theoretical concept can be found in the [publication](https://pubs.acs.org/doi/10.1021/acs.jctc.0c01306).